estaszewski/QGNN-Financial-Fraud-Detection/README.md

 ## Work in Progress

-This project is still being developed.
+This project is still WIP.
 Results may evolve as improvements are made.
-Contributions and feedback are welcome.
+Feedback is welcome.

 ## 1. Introduction